lsst-dm/dmtn-056/design.rst

         Add an existing :ref:`Dataset` to an existing :ref:`Collection`.

-        :param str tag: a :ref:`CollectionTag` indicating the Collection the :ref:`DatasetType` should be associated with.
+        :param str tag: a :ref:`CollectionTag <Collection>` indicating the Collection the :ref:`DatasetType` should be associated with.

         :param DatasetHandle handle: a :py:class:`DatasetHandle` instance that already exists in another :ref:`Collection` in this :ref:`Registry`.